Celestial Objects as Strongly-Interacting Non-Annihilating Dark Matter Detectors: Dark Matter induced Collapse of Stellar Objects

 where $N^{\rm{self}}_{\chi}$ denotes the critical number of DM particles for ensuing self-gravitating collapse\footnote{This self-gravitating criterion is essentially equivalent to the Jeans instability criterion in Ref.~\cite{Acevedo:2020gro} up to $\mathcal{O}(1)$ factors.}.
 It is independent of the spin of the DM particles and only depends on the DM mass as well as properties of the stellar objects such as core-density and core-temperature.
 For Earth, it corresponds to

 where, $\rho_{\rm{core}}$ denotes the core density, and $T_{\rm{core}}$ denotes the core temperature.
-The second condition is determined by the maximum number of DM particles that can be stabilized by the degeneracy pressure and is commonly known as Chandrasekhar limit ($N^{\rm{cha}}_{\chi}$).
-Chandrasekhar limit depends on the spin-statistics of the DM particles as degeneracy pressure for bosonic DM stems from the Uncertainty principle, whereas, for fermionic DM, it arises from the Pauli exclusion principle. $N^{\rm{cha}}_{\chi}$ solely depends on the DM mass, and quantitatively, it corresponds to $M^2_{\rm{pl}}/m^2_{\chi} \,(M^3_{\rm{pl}}/m^3_{\chi})$, where $M_{\rm{pl}}=1.22 \times 10^{19}$\,GeV denotes the Planck mass~\cite{McDermott:2011jp,Kouvaris:2011fi,Garani:2018kkd}.
+The second condition is determined by the maximum number of DM particles that can be stabilized by the quantum degeneracy pressure and is commonly known as Chandrasekhar limit ($N^{\rm{cha}}_{\chi}$).
+Chandrasekhar limit depends on the spin-statistics of the DM particles as the quantum degeneracy pressure for bosonic DM stems from the Uncertainty principle, whereas, for fermionic DM, it arises from the Pauli exclusion principle. $N^{\rm{cha}}_{\chi}$ solely depends on the DM mass and for bosonic (fermionic) DM, it corresponds to $M^2_{\rm{pl}}/m^2_{\chi} \,(M^3_{\rm{pl}}/m^3_{\chi})$, where $M_{\rm{pl}}=1.22 \times 10^{19}$\,GeV denotes the Planck mass~\cite{McDermott:2011jp,Kouvaris:2011fi,Garani:2018kkd}.
 To summarize, for dark core collapse, the total number of captured DM particles inside a stellar object within its lifetime $(t_{\rm{age}})$ has to satisfy the following~\cite{McDermott:2011jp,Kouvaris:2011fi,Garani:2018kkd,Dasgupta:2020mqg}

 Note that, for stellar objects with high core temperature (such as Sun), the dark core collapse is essentially determined by $N^{\rm{self}}_{\chi}$ for bosonic as well as fermionic DM, leading to identical exclusion limits for bosonic/fermionic DM.
 Whereas, for stellar objects with low core temperature, the dark core collapse is determined by $N^{\rm{self}}_{\chi}\, (N^{\rm{cha}}_{\chi})$ for bosonic (fermionic) DM, leading to distinct exclusion limits for bosonic/fermionic DM.